Course aims

 Entry requirements

-You will require a grade 6 in English (lang or lit) and a 5 in either a humanities or creative arts subject.
-Learners must have a keen interest in all media forms (TV, magazines, radio, newspapers, online advertising etc.) Some creative skills would also be beneficial.
+You will require a grade 5 in English (lang or lit) and a 5 in either a humanities or creative arts subject.
+Learners must have a keen interest in all media forms.
+Some creative skills are also useful.

 Course content